zarino/zarino.co.uk/posts/2014-04-18-write-hfs-synology-nas.md

 # Write to an HFS+ (Mac formatted) USB drive from a Synology NAS

-So, [I’ve had my Synology DS214se for a few months now](/post/getting-started-ds214se-nas), and it’s done a sterling job or hosting my wireless Time Machine backups as well as my movies and TV shows.
+So, [I’ve had my Synology DS214se for a few months now](/post/getting-started-ds214se-nas), and it’s done a sterling job of hosting my wireless Time Machine backups as well as my movies and TV shows.

 ![Synology DS214se](/media/ds214se.jpg)